Don Brash: Reserve Bank governor

 There is a range of opinion on Brash's performance as Reserve Bank governor.
 The New Zealand Association of Economists describe Brash's success in establishing an independent central bank with an inflation target and in reducing inflation as a highlight of his career.
 Documentary maker Alister Barry described Brash as "an extremist, an idealist" whose "ideal world is where the free market reigns supreme".
-Barry considered that Brash manipulated public opinion towards neo-liberal economics and gave as examples Brash's advocacy for abolishing the minimum wage and his Hayek Memorial Lecture to the Institute of Economic Affairs in London.
+Barry considered that Brash manipulated public opinion towards neo-liberal economics and gave as examples Brash's advocacy for abolishing the minimum wage and his Hayek Memorial Lecture to the Institute of Economic Affairs in London in 1996.

 In 1990, Brash was awarded the New Zealand 1990 Commemoration Medal.
 In 2002, he was inducted into the New Zealand Business Hall of Fame, in recognition of his role as central bank governor.

 Member of Parliament

-On 26 April 2002, shortly before the 2002 general election, Brash resigned as Reserve Bank governor to stand as a candidate for Parliament on the National Party list.
-The Party ranked him in fifth place on its party list – exceptional treatment for a newcomer from outside the House of Representatives.
-Most unusually among National candidates, he stood as a list candidate without running for an electorate seat.
-Though National had its worst performance ever, gaining only 21% of the party vote, Brash's high place on the party list assured him of a seat in Parliament.
+On 26 April 2002, shortly before the 2002 general election, Brash resigned as Reserve Bank governor to stand for parliament as a candidate for the National party.
+He was placed on its party list and as such obtained a parliamentary seat.
 Brash immediately joined National's front bench as its spokesman on finance.
-This placed him opposite the Labour Party's Michael Cullen, the Minister of Finance and Deputy Prime Minister.
-Commentators generally praised Brash for his knowledge of economics, but expressed criticism of his inexperience in terms of political leadership.

 In October 2003, Brash publicly challenged Bill English for the position of Parliamentary Leader of the National Party.
 English had gradually lost support within the party, but Brash's victory in any leadership-contest against English seemed by no means guaranteed.
 Brash's decision to make his challenge public caused some criticism, with some party supporters perceiving that an open leadership dispute could damage the party's image.
 However, by breaking with the tradition of operating secretly, Brash calculated that people would see him as an honest "anti-politician" – a notion central to his personal brand.
+After leading National to its worst-ever election result in 2002, English was sacked the following year in favor of Don Brash.